d3/d3/docs/getting-started.md

 ## D3 in React

 Most D3 modules (like d3-scale, d3-array, d3-color, d3-format, and d3-random) don’t interact with the DOM, so there is no difference when using them in React.
-You can use them in JSX to do purely declarative visualization, like this dot plot of a normal distribution:
+You can use them in JSX to do purely declarative visualization, like this dot plot of one-dimensional numeric data:

 ```jsx
 import {scaleLinear, extent} from "d3";